-Find out when and where you can get your next dose at the Roll up for WA website.
+Find out when and where you can get your next dose at Roll up for WA.

-We are committed to delivering quality teaching to children across the state throughout COVID-19 disruptions.
-Our public schools remain ready to respond to the advice of the Chief Health Officer and ensure continuity of teaching and learning.
+We are committed to delivering quality teaching to children across the state.
+Our public schools remain ready to respond to the advice of the Chief Health Officer.

 We also work closely with Catholic Education Western Australia (CEWA) and the Association of Independent Schools of Western Australia (AISWA) to respond to WA Health advice and provide information to schools and staff.